 You can closely govern times, choosing how long each day apps can be used - while also having granular control over the apps, so you can have no restriction on some if you choose.
 You can also just pause the device so it can't be used, if you need to.

 Beyond that you get a log of Google searches and websites visited, giving you extra peace of mind that you know what's going on, but Screen Time doesn't go to the extent of letting you read all of your child's messages.
 You may or may not choose to do that yourself.

 Network and Wi-Fi content blocking

 It's not only on the device that you need to think about content, it's off the device too and this is where networks can also provide some more protection.

 Depending on the service you opt for, it's worth having the child's phone account in your name, so that you run the account.
 You can then investigate filtering offered by the network meaning that adult content is blocked.
 If it's your account, you stay in control of this setting.
-The shot below is from iD Mobile.
+The shot below is from iD Mobile in the UK.

 Again, it's not an absolute solution, but it can go a long way to ensuring that accidental or peer-pressured intentional searches for inappropriate content don't yield fruitful results.

 Pulling this back into your own Wi-Fi network at home - where a lot of a child's device usage is - there are often protections that you can enable via your ISP or router.
-The below is from BT.
+The below is from BT in the UK.